Who can receive a lump-sum grant for a birth or an adoption?

 - when you are given sole responsibility if the other parent dies

 - if you within 56 weeks after the birth or adoption have assumed care of the child with the intention of taking sole responsibilty.

 The Norwegian Parliament determines the size of the lump-sum grant.

 How do you apply?

-For a birth, NAV must have a documation from the doctor when the pregnancy has lasted for 26 weeks or more.
+The mother must have documentation from the doctor that the pregnancy has lasted 26 weeks or more.

 You must apply for a lump-sum grant within six months of the birth or, in the case of adoption, being awarded custody.